Special offer

 Step 6.
 Collect feedback and implement regular reviews

 Create an ethics programme that is open to feedback and subject to regular reviews.
 When it comes to ethics, employees have a role to play because they are stakeholders in the application of the guidance.
 Plan for regular reviews of your procedures.
-Conducting regular audits ensures that all the documents are current.
+Regular reviews can help organisations keep internal documents up to date.
 It also encourages frequent communication with all employees on the code of conduct and compliance when it comes to behaviour.

 Step 7.
 Ensure leadership engagement

 Keep leadership engagement apparent throughout the process.
-Leaders need to lead by example, as well as promote the code of conduct and have a responsibility to educate their teams.
 There are several ways in which you can demonstrate to all employees that the code of conduct is endorsed by leaders.
 For example, you can have the CEO make a statement that formalises the organisation’s values.
-You can also provide leaders with additional training on behavioural compliance.

-Developing a strong ethics culture is essential for organisations to be compliant.
+Developing a strong ethics culture is seen by some organisations as supporting their internal goals.
 This culture can be achieved through ethics audits conducted thoroughly and on a regular basis.
 Doing so may help create a culture that fosters diversity and inclusion and help promote the organisation’s values both internally and externally.

 Read more: